 Awarded funds are not paid directly to the recipient; they are released to the academic institution or organization.

-*You must be a MEMBER to apply.
+*You must be an NSCA member or an International Affiliate member to apply.
 Being certified does not make you a member.
-If you do not know if you have a membership, contact membership@nsca.com
+If you do not know if you have a membership, contact membership@nsca.com.

 Proposed studies must be performed at the applicant's academic institution where the IRB was or will be acquired.
 If the applicant needs to utilize equipment or a lab off-site, justification must be made.
 All requests are subject to approval by the NSCA Foundation Grant Committee.